-Both Comcast and Verizon offer residential voice services in Cambridge.
+Both Comcast and Verizon offer hard-wired, residential voice in Cambridge.
 Each of these companies provides a basic and an enhanced product offering.
 Refer to Appendix B to view each company's product offerings and pricing structure.
 It must be noted that independent phone packages from Comcast and Verizon are not the best option for residents; internet and phone bundling would yield a higher value.